vshekhar89/LongestCompositeWord/README.md

  1) Please compile all the attached java files.</br>

- 2) Run Test.java and provide the absolute/relative path of the file "wordsforproblem.txt" as an argument.</br>
+ 2) Run Test.java and provide the absolute/relative path of the file containing the list of words as an argument.</br>
+    Every line of the file should contain only one word.